 • Cross-cluster replication is supported by both, in Elasticsearch it's a Premium tier feature (not free).

-At the moment of writing this piece, some niche core features are still unique to Elasticsearch, such as geoshape and geohex grid aggregations.
+At the time of writing this piece, some niche core features are still unique to Elasticsearch, such as geoshape and geohex grid aggregations.

 Some OpenSearch features are only available on the managed service Amazon OpenSearch Service, and on the other hand unlike Elastic Cloud which is always up to date with the latest Elasticsearch version, the managed OpenSearch offering by Amazon is usually 2-3 versions behind.